 I’m writing a narrative that is based on each quest in the game.
-These chapters are inspired by cards, sequences, or notable characters that show up in the quest themselves as I play.
+These chapters are inspired by cards, sequences, or notable characters that show up in the as I play the quests.

-Quite simply, you can visit my YouTube channel to watch each quest.
+Quite simply, you can visit my YouTube channel to watch each game.